-Naomi Wilds founded Adverse Camber in 2006 and has spearheaded its development for the past ten years.
-She has produced ten national tours for the company, raising substantial funds for artistic and organisational development.
+Naomi Wilds founded Adverse Camber in 2006 and has spearheaded its development since then.
+She has produced all of the company’s national tours, raising substantial funds for artistic and organisational development.
 In 2009, Naomi was one of four East Midlands producers to receive a bursary from Arts Council England in recognition of her work.
 She traveled to Australia and New Zealand/Aotearoa researching storytelling traditions, a trip which has informed Adverse Camber’s work in recent years.

 Naomi studied English Literature at the University of Leeds, winning the Crabtree Prize and gaining an MA by research on narrative strategies in 1991.
 Following work for various arts organisations, she specialised in literature development from 1999-2005 as part of the E Mids Literature Network.

 Paula Crutchlow is an independent artist and performance maker who has been working as a director and dramaturg with storytellers, musicians, dance artists and new writing projects for over twenty years.
 Alongside this, her work with artist collective Blind Ditch creates collaborative and unexpected happenings in everyday spaces; often using participatory approaches and digital media to engage publics as thinking citizens and active spectators.

 Paula is currently Artistic Adviser for Adverse Camber and is a board member of B-side multimedia arts festival.
 As a scholar and educator she was an Associate Lecturer in Theatre at Dartington College of Arts, Devon 2001-10, and is now an ESRC funded Doctoral Researcher in Cultural Geography at the University of Exeter.

 Photo: Andrew Brand